 The Moscatel has numerous variants all over the world.
 Two of the main types are produced in Portugal, one known locally as Moscatel de Setúbal (whose international name is Moscatel de Alexandria), and the Moscatel Galego Branco (Muscat Blanc à Petits Grains), the type found in the Douro, recognised worldwide as the most elegant and fragrant of the family - although elegance also depends on the location and management of the vineyard, and where and how the wine is made.
 Setúbal also has a small part of what is thought to be a mutation of the White Galician Muscatel, the Purple Moscatel

-We have at your disposal one of the best selections of Champagnes and Sparkling wines, from the best value-for-money national sparkling wines to the most exclusive Champagnes.
+We have at your disposal one of the best selections of Champagnes, Sparkling wines, and Proseccos from the best value-for-money national sparkling wines to the most exclusive Champagnes.